XY gonadal dysgenesis: Pathogenesis

-The first known step of sexual differentiation of a normal XY fetus is the development of testes.
-The early stages of testicular formation in the second month of gestation requires the action of several genes, one of the earliest and most important of which is SRY: the sex-determining region of the Y chromosome.
+The first known step of sexual differentiation of a male fetus is the development of testes.
+The early stages of testicular formation in the second month of gestation require the action of several genes, one of the earliest and most important of which is SRY: the sex-determining region of the Y chromosome.

 When such a gene is defective, the indifferent gonads fail to differentiate into testes in an XY fetus.
-Without testes, no testosterone or antimüllerian hormone (AMH) is produced.
-Without testosterone, the wolffian ducts fail to develop, so no internal male organs are formed.
-Also, the lack of testosterone means that no dihydrotestosterone is formed and consequently the external genitalia fail to virilize, resulting in normal female genitalia.
+Without testes, no testosterone or anti-Müllerian hormone (AMH) is produced.
+Without testosterone, the Wolffian ducts fail to develop, so no internal male organs are formed.
+Also, the lack of testosterone means that no dihydrotestosterone is formed and consequently the external genitalia fail to virilize, resulting in a normal vulva.
 Without AMH, the Müllerian ducts develop into normal internal female organs (uterus, fallopian tubes, cervix, vagina).

 Diagnosis

 Due to the inability of the streak gonads to produce sex hormones (both estrogens and androgens), most of the secondary sex characteristics do not develop.
 This is especially true of estrogenic changes such as breast development, widening of the pelvis and hips, and menstrual periods.
 As the adrenal glands can make limited amounts of androgens and are not affected by this syndrome, most of these persons will develop pubic hair, though it often remains sparse.

 Evaluation of delayed puberty usually reveals elevation of gonadotropins, indicating that the pituitary is providing the signal for puberty but the gonads are failing to respond.
 The next steps of the evaluation usually include checking a karyotype and imaging of the pelvis.
 The karyotype reveals XY chromosomes and the imaging demonstrates the presence of a uterus but no ovaries (the streak gonads are not usually seen by most imaging).
 Although an XY karyotype can also indicate a person with complete androgen insensitivity syndrome, the absence of breasts, and the presence of a uterus and pubic hair exclude the possibility.
 At this point it is usually possible for a physician to make a diagnosis of Swyer syndrome.